 Pocket doors have been used for more than a century and are now coming back in style.
 In Victorian homes, ornate wood pocket doors are common for separating smaller living spaces.
-Homes designed with an Asian theme may also feature sliding pocket doors made of bamboo or lighter wood with rice paper screens.
-Contemporary pocket doors range from those that blend seamlessly with the surrounding wall, to elegant glass-paneled doors, to modern aluminum doors.
+Homes designed with an Asian theme may also feature sliding pocket doors made of bamboo or light wood with rice paper screens.
+Contemporary pocket doors range from those that blend seamlessly with the surrounding wall to elegant glass-paneled doors, to modern aluminum doors.
 Single pocket doors slide either from the left or right wall, while double pocket doors slide out from both sides of the doorframe and meet in the middle.

 Installing a pocket door

-Installing a pocket door during construction or renovation of your walls is an easy enough task, but if you want to add one later on, you will first need to consider that there may be issues within the wall that you will need to address.
+Installing a pocket door during the construction or renovation of your walls is an easy enough task, but if you want to add one later on, you will first need to consider that there may be issues within the wall that you will need to address.
 Your wall may hold plumbing pipes, electrical cables, or wiring that have to be relocated.

-When you have purchased your pocket door and hardware, follow the manufacturer’s instructions closely for correct installation of your door.
+When you have purchased your pocket door and hardware, follow the manufacturer’s instructions closely for the correct installation of your door.
 Make sure the top of the door opening is level.
-This is important for square and plumb installation of the frame for the pocket door.
+This is important for the square and plumb installation of the frame for the pocket door.
 Install the hardware to the frame, starting with the track and moving on to the jambs for the floor brackets, and then the bumper stop at the back of the pocket.
 Again, the assembly should be level so that the door can properly slide open and closed.

 You can now attach the door by securing the door plates to the top of the door and hanging the door on the hangers that side along the track.
 Finish the wall by installing the drywall or other wall surround using construction adhesive.
 Finally, install the door guides, jambs, and casing, details that ensure smooth functioning of the pocket door and produce a clean and finished look.